- 11 November 2019

 Fill the application for the company registration

 Get a registry and seal certificate.
-Open a bank account.
+Open a bank account in the name of the company and transfer the capital.

 Tax and social insurance-related procedures, etc.